 - Emergency Response and Recovery Courts must be prepared for natural disasters and public health emergencies, such as pandemics.
 SJI supports projects that look to the future of judicial service delivery by identifying and replicating innovations and alternate means of conducting court business because of pandemics and natural disasters such as hurricanes, earthquakes, and wildfires. - Cybersecurity Courts must also be prepared for cyberattacks on court systems, such as denial of service and ransomware attacks on court case management systems, websites, and other critical information technology infrastructure.
-SJI supports projects that assist courts in preparing for, and responding to, these attacks, and share lessons-learned to courts across the United States. - Technology SJI promotes and supports innovative technology projects that will improve court processes and procedures, including technology projects that: streamline case filing and management processes, thereby reducing time and costs to litigants and the courts; provide online access to courts to litigants so that disputes can be resolved more efficiently; make structural changes to court services that enable them to evolve into an online environment. - Training, Education, and Workforce Development State courts require a workforce that is adaptable to public demands for services.
-SJI supports projects that focus on the tools needed to enable judges, court managers, and staff to lead their courts in future reform efforts.
+SJI supports projects that assist courts in preparing for, and responding to, these attacks, and share lessons-learned to courts across the United States. - ➤ Technology Courts must integrate technological advances into daily judicial processes and proceedings.
+SJI supports projects that institutionalize the innovative technology that has successfully advanced the use of electronic filing and payment systems, online dispute resolution, remote work, and virtual court proceedings.
+SJI promotes projects that streamline case filing and management processes, thereby reducing time and costs to litigants and the courts; provide online access to courts to litigants so that disputes can be resolved more efficiently; and make structural changes to court services that enable them to evolve into an online environment. - ➤ Training, Education, and Workforce Development State courts require a workforce that is adaptable to public demands for services.
+SJI supports projects that focus on the tools needed to enable judges, court managers, and staff to be innovative, forward thinking court leaders.

-For FY 2022, SJI requests \$7,600,000 to enhance its efforts to improve the quality of justice in the state courts.
-The request is \$600,000 above the amount included for SJI in the Consolidated Appropriations Act, 2021 (P.L.
-116-260).
+For FY 2023, SJI requests \$7,640,000 to enhance its efforts to improve the quality of justice in the state courts.
+The request is \$440,000 above the amount included for SJI in the Consolidated Appropriations Act, 2022 (P.L.
+117-103).